 What is butterfly pea flower?

 The butterfly pea flower powder is derived from dried butterfly pea flowers.
-It is entirely plant-based, vegan, caffeine-free, and is free of artificial coloring.
+It is entirely plant-based, vegan, caffeine-free, and free of artificial coloring.

 Butterfly pea flowers are said to have been used as an analgesic and to aid insomnia, as well as for beauty purposes.
 The blue color of the flowers comes from anthocyanins, which are water-soluble compounds that occur naturally in some black, blue, purple, and red plants.